 - There is both a need and an opportunity for physical activity, sport and wellbeing to play a major role in helping the health of the nation to recover – such as developing interventions aimed at those suffering from long COVID and supporting the 4.7 million people waiting for elective surgery.
 Remarketing a standard ‘fitness’ offer to new cohorts will not cut it as we move towards integrated care systems.
 Therefore, co-production of programmes with health and care professionals supported by national bodies such as CIMSPA will be critical to maximise the impact that physical activity and sport can have on wider population health and wellbeing longer-term.

-- Leisure services operated in isolation rather than as part of a multi-disciplinary neighbourhood-based wellness offer are likely to be deprioritised and suffer the greatest financial cuts.
+- Leisure services operated in isolation rather than as part of a multi-disciplinary neighbourhood-based active wellbeing offer are likely to be deprioritised and suffer the greatest financial cuts.
 The next 5 years of public funding is going to be brutal.
 The need to collaborate across a locality has never been more critical.
-The word ‘Leisure’ is becoming less appropriate and a shift or, as we suggest, a pivot towards ‘wellness’ seems an inevitability.
+The word ‘Leisure’ is becoming less appropriate and a shift or, as we suggest, a pivot towards ‘active wellbeing’ seems an inevitability.

 - Some larger leisure operators have failed to retain the full confidence of their local authority partners – relationships will be critical moving forwards.
 COVID has exposed the weaknesses of some partnerships.
 This will impact on contract renegotiations and encourage many local authorities to look at alternative models.
 Those who will flourish post-COVID will have shown empathy and let their actions speak louder than relying on legal demands for compensation.
 Similarly, those local authorities adopting unreasonable commercial positions are likely to lose good partners and may, in hindsight, regret their decisions.